O'Byrne family

 The O'Byrne family (Ó Broin) is an Irish clan that descend from Bran mac Máelmórda, King of Leinster died 1052 AD, of the Uí Faelain of the Uí Dúnlainge of the northern Laigin.
 Before the Norman invasion of Ireland they began to colonise south Wicklow.

 There are many famous people with this Irish last name.
 This includes Anna O’Byrne, an Australian singer and actress, and Anna Marie O’Byrne, an American model.

 Map of southeast Leinster in the 16th century; O'Byrne territory is labelled Críoch Branach.

 History

 Origins

 According to historian C. Thomas Cairney, the O'Byrnes were one of the chiefly families of the Uí Dúnlainge who in turn were a tribe from the Laigin who were the third wave of Celts to settle in Ireland during the first century BC.

 The seat of the most famous branch of the Ó Broin (Uí Broin or Branaigh) was at Ballinacor and controlled the surrounding lands, part of Críoch Branach.

+On Easter Monday in 1209, an event that became known as Black Monday occurred when O'Byrnes ambushed and killed approximately 500 newly arrived settlers from Bristol outside Dublin's city walls at Ranelagh.